 As such, this document can be used by companies to settle practices of learning at the workplace.
-Some additional information about this topic can be found in the document "Framework for Learning at the Workplace"10 produced by the GrowINg partnership, as well.
+Some additional information about this topic can be found in the document "Framework for Learning at the Workplace"11 produced by the GrowINg partnership, as well.

-10 GrowINg partnership.
+&lt;sup>11 GrowlNg partnership.
 (2021).
 Framework for Learning at the Workplace.
 Available online here.